You can implement these highly effective ideas for creating your healthiest body yet – even in your fifties and beyond.

-Researchers have determined that the reason people fall off the health-wagon – and are unable to significantly raise the baseline for their overall health – is because they don’t have adequate, weekly encouragement and preparation.
+Researchers have determined that the reason people fall off the health wagon – and are unable to significantly raise the baseline for their overall health – is that they don’t have adequate weekly encouragement and preparation.

-Free Weekly Updates = Feeling and Looking Better
+Free Weekly Updates = Feeling and Looking Your Healthiest

 When you don’t have good health, you suddenly realize how foundational it truly is.

 When you have excellent health, anything is possible.

-When you are extremely healthy and the people you love are extremely healthy, then life is at its sweetest and most exhilarating.
+When you are extremely healthy, and the people you love are incredibly healthy, life is at its sweetest and most exhilarating.

-- when you invest in your own health, you’re investing in a passionate and hopeful future
+- when you invest in your health, you’re investing in a passionate and hopeful future

 - when your health improves, so does your personal potency and your ability to make a positive difference – both in the world at large and in the lives of your loved ones

 Becoming healthier isn’t all that difficult if you know what to do and in what sequence to do it.
 My weekly updates will help.

 Outstanding health is achieved incrementally.

 It’s really the small things you do each day – often without even realizing it – that determine your overall health.

-A small improvement here, a tiny adjustment there — after a while, those new small habits, when done consistently, begin to add up to profound health and longevity.
+A slight improvement here, a tiny adjustment there — after a while, those new small habits, when done consistently, begin to add up to profound health and longevity.

-The latest research reveals that it takes 60 to 65 days to implement positive new habits until they become like second-nature.
+The latest research reveals that it takes 60 to 65 days to implement positive new habits until they become second nature.

-Taking our cue from the evidence, we have created our how-to methodology in a series gentle “nudges” that will help you become the new, improved, healthier you.
+Taking our cue from the evidence, we have created our how-to methodology in a series of gentle “nudges” that will help you become the new, improved, healthier you.

 At least once each week, an inspirational message will shoot out to you.
 There are 48 specific action steps within these messages, shared in 12 distinct phases – each phase builds smartly on the one before it.

-The entire (free) program utilizes that latest findings in positive psychology and performance – to help you permanently increase your strength, energy, and joy.
+The entire (free) program utilizes the latest findings in positive psychology and performance – to help you permanently increase your strength, energy, and joy.